Matthew-Hurrell/viva-la-nacho/README.md

 #### Intro

 The homepage intro section is a brief introductory text paragraph that explains the purpose of the site and how to use it to new users.
-The section also features a divider above and below to clearly define and separate the sections.
-These stylised dividers are used frequently throughout the site and help to solidify the theme.
+This section also features a divider above and below to clearly define and separate the sections.
+These stylised dividers are used frequently throughout the site and help to solidify the Mexican theme.
 A lighter shade of the green theme colour is used as a background colour.

 ![Intro Homepage](readme/assets/images/homepage-intro.png)